 What are the 6 types of employee giving?

 So what types of workplace giving are incorporated into a workplace giving program?
-Below are five examples of corporate giving that you can offer to your employees.
+Below are six examples of corporate giving that you can offer to your employees.

 1. Employee donation matching